Book Tour and Activities on the Go!

 Distance from Madikeri Bus Stand: Approximately 37 KM

-Average time required to visit the place: It takes 8 to 10 Hours to trek the hill.
+Average time required to visit the place: Rafting is a 1.5 to 2 hours activity.

 There are naturalists who elucidate the biology, ecology and the history of Elephants to the visitors and you can not only see them but even participate in the river bath, and feeding.
 There are about 150 Elephants in every such camp of the Karnataka Forest Department and is a great way of promoting eco-tourism in the state.